I started my DIY CCTV system with Hikvision cameras many years ago, but over time I’ve added quite a few Reolink IP cameras to my DIY CCTV system.

 Neither have vandal protection (IK10), more expensive Hikvision bullets do have it these days.

 The Reolink does have a built-in microphone, but Hikvision doesn’t.

 The three most important software features that I look for are ONVIF support, the built-in NVR feature, and the advanced motion detection features that help reduce false alerts.
 Why because if an IP camera has ONVIF and RTSP features, you can use it as a standalone IP camera or easily integrate it into a Pro-DIY type DIY NVR system like mine.

 While Hikvision has always supported ONVIF and RTSP on all their IP cameras, Reolink supports it on most of their models (the battery powered ones and B model cameras don’t).

 ONVIF ensures that your camera will work with standards-compliant gear from other manufacturers.
 This is why you can add a Hikvision or Reolink camera to your ONVIF-compatible NVR or DIY NAS NVR and integrate it into my smart home automation system.

 RTSP allows even non-ONVIF equipment (such as software) to access the security camera’s video stream.
 Examples are video players like the popular VLC player or tinyCAM Monitor Pro on Android.

 Hikvision cameras now support H.265+ which is a very efficient codec for encoding video streams.
-But Reolink is still stuck with the much older H.264 tech.
+Reolink has moved on from H.264 and now supports H.265 but there’s still no H.265+ support.
 The difference you will see is in the file size at the same bitrate.
 You can benefit from H.265+ by increasing the Hikvision’s bitrate to the max 16Mbps and still enjoy bandwidth and storage requirements comparable to the Reolink at its max 8Mbps bitrate.

 Motion Detection ability